Mahidkarim/fifth-assignment/README.md

  2. How do you create and insert a new element into the DOM?

- To create an element, use document.createElement('tag').
+ --To create an element, use document.createElement('tag').

  Use insertBefore(), prepend(), or appendChild() to insert it.